Ginni Filaments Ltd leads gainers in 'B' group

-Shriram Pistons & Rings Ltd, Nahar Industrial Enterprises Ltd, Bharat Seats Ltd and Suryalakshmi Cotton Mills Ltd are among the other gainers in the BSE's 'B' group today, 08 May 2025.
+Inspirisys Solutions Ltd, NDR Auto Components Ltd, IFGL Refractories Ltd and Indowind Energy Ltd are among the other gainers in the BSE's 'B' group today, 12 May 2025.

-Shriram Pistons & Rings Ltd, Nahar Industrial Enterprises Ltd, Bharat Seats Ltd and Suryalakshmi Cotton Mills Ltd are among the other gainers in the BSE's 'B' group today, 08 May 2025.
+Inspirisys Solutions Ltd, NDR Auto Components Ltd, IFGL Refractories Ltd and Indowind Energy Ltd are among the other gainers in the BSE's 'B' group today, 12 May 2025.

-Ginni Filaments Ltd spiked 19.97% to Rs 28.35 at 12:02 IST.
+Ginni Filaments Ltd soared 20.00% to Rs 33.24 at 11:58 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 10875 shares were traded on the counter so far as against the average daily volumes of 9011 shares in the past one month.
+On the BSE, 1.89 lakh shares were traded on the counter so far as against the average daily volumes of 17325 shares in the past one month.

-Shriram Pistons & Rings Ltd surged 15.13% to Rs 2144.1.
+Inspirisys Solutions Ltd spiked 20.00% to Rs 92.4.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 48692 shares were traded on the counter so far as against the average daily volumes of 2811 shares in the past one month.
+On the BSE, 9472 shares were traded on the counter so far as against the average daily volumes of 2975 shares in the past one month.

-Nahar Industrial Enterprises Ltd soared 14.46% to Rs 113.36.
+NDR Auto Components Ltd surged 20.00% to Rs 885.1.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 16460 shares were traded on the counter so far as against the average daily volumes of 2683 shares in the past one month.
+On the BSE, 47256 shares were traded on the counter so far as against the average daily volumes of 3435 shares in the past one month.

 Also Read

-Bharat Seats Ltd gained 13.27% to Rs 102.62.
+IFGL Refractories Ltd exploded 19.99% to Rs 440.6.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 3.34 lakh shares were traded on the counter so far as against the average daily volumes of 24263 shares in the past one month.
+On the BSE, 32461 shares were traded on the counter so far as against the average daily volumes of 456 shares in the past one month.

-Suryalakshmi Cotton Mills Ltd rose 12.58% to Rs 67.5.
+Indowind Energy Ltd jumped 17.51% to Rs 20.8.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 584 shares were traded on the counter so far as against the average daily volumes of 1841 shares in the past one month.
+On the BSE, 1.77 lakh shares were traded on the counter so far as against the average daily volumes of 95301 shares in the past one month.

 Powered by Capital Market - Live News